davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 As you know, in lisp you can write your code with nested operators, for example - `(+ (* 2 2) (- 5 3))`.
 And this code will return 6.

-If we use our parser for this code, we get is not quite what we need, so let's update our test code:
+When we use our parser for this code, the result is not quite what we need, so let's update our test code:
 {% highlight ruby %}
 program = '(+ (* (1 2) 3) 4)'
 lisp = Lisp.new
 lisp.parse(program) == [:+, [:*, [1, 2], 3], 4]
 {% endhighlight %}

-As you might guess, the most obvious way to fix our code - call `parse` method in recursion and all array elements from `'('` to `')'` we move to nested array.
+As you might guess, the most obvious way to fix our code is to call `parse` method in recursion and all array elements from `'('` to `')'`.
+We will move to a nested array.
-Code will be look loke this:
+The code will be look loke this:
 {% highlight ruby %}
 class Lisp
   def parse(program)